MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

     ![Screenshot showing the dialog for a Power BI Pro free trial.](media/end-user-license/power-bi-ppu-trial.png)

-  When the 60-day trial expires, your license reverts back to the previous version, either free or Pro.
-After your trial license reverts, you no longer have access to features that require a Power BI Premium per-user license.
+  When the 60-day trial expires, your license reverts back to the previous version, either free or Pro, and you no longer have access to features that require a Power BI Premium per-user license.
 If you want to continue with a Premium per-user or a Pro license, contact your administrator or IT Help Desk about purchasing an upgrade.
 If you don't have an administrator or IT Help Desk, visit the [Power BI pricing page](https://powerbi.microsoft.com/pricing/).

-- If you sign up for a free license by selecting a *Try it free* button, it never expires.
-So, if you upgrade to a trial or your organization provides you with a Pro or Premium per-user license, and then your trial ends or your organization removes your Pro license, you still have the free license to fall back on - unless you cancel the license.
+- If you sign up for a free license by selecting a *Try it free* button, it never expires unless you cancel it.
+If your trial upgrade ends or if your organization removes your Pro or Premium license, your free license is still available to you.

-- <sup>1</sup> A free user license for the Power BI service is perfect for someone exploring or using it for personal data analysis and visualizations using **My workspace**.
+- A free user license for the Power BI service is perfect for someone exploring or using it for personal data analysis and visualizations using **My workspace**.
 A free standalone user isn't using Power BI to collaborate with colleagues.
 Standalone users with free  licenses can't view content shared by others or share their own content with other Power BI users.

 ## Next steps